Content from Welcome

 Do the following to complete your Trainer certification:

-1. Submit a pull request to fix an issue on the Collaborative Lesson Development Training curriculum.
-(Ideally, one of the issues that need to be addressed for the beta release of the curriculum.)
+1. Comment on an issue, review an open pull request, or submit a new pull request to fix an issue on the Collaborative Lesson Development Training curriculum.

 • Schedule a call with one of the facilitators if you would like help with this or if you have any follow-up questions.